albe/node-event-storage/README.md

 ### ACID

+> Note: All following explanations talk about a single transaction boundary, which is a single write-stream, AKA a storage partition.

 The storage engine is not strictly designed to follow ACID semantics.
 However, it has following properties:

 #### Atomicity